Shuffle Mamba: State Space Models with Random Shuffle for Multi-Modal Image Fusion: Introduction

-To address these challenges, we propose a new sequence scanning method called Random Shuffle Scanning.
-Figure~\ref{erf} shows the visualization of the effective receptive field (ERF) of three methods.
-Compared to the Conv method, the Self-Attention method's advantage lies in achieving a global receptive field.
-However, our method provides an overall unbiased global receptive field, enabling the network to discard fixed local priors and focus more effectively on what needs to be learned.
-For the sequential input image patches, we first apply position encoding, followed by a random shuffle of the patches before they are processed by the Mamba block for long-range dependency modeling.
-The random shuffle approach eliminates the preconception between local and global 2D dependencies in mathematical expectation, enabling the model to access an unbiased prior and ultimately establish a more consistent and global receptive field.
-Recognizing that shuffling the spatial position of the image patches may disrupt semantic information, we implement a corresponding inverse transformation to accurately restore the sequence order of the input patches after passing through the Mamba block.
-This information-preserving transformation pair underpins the key components of our model: Random Mamba Block, Random Channel Interactive Mamba Block, and Random Modal Interactive Mamba Block.
-Inspired by Dropout, we use Monte Carlo averaging to approximate the expected output, ensuring that the actual output at test time closely matches the anticipated results.
+To address these challenges, we propose a new sequence scanning method, termed Random Shuffle Scanning.
+Figure~\ref{erf} visualizes the effective receptive fields (ERFs) of four representative approaches.
+Compared with convolutional models, self-attention achieves global perception but at the cost of quadratic computational complexity.
+Pan-Mamba achieves global modeling with linear complexity; however, its deterministic scanning order introduces structural bias, leading to an overemphasis on specific image patterns, such as horizontal stripes.
+In contrast, the proposed Shuffle Mamba establishes a balanced global receptive field with linear-time complexity, effectively removing fixed local priors and allowing the model to focus on task-relevant regions adaptively.
+To further investigate the receptive field distribution, the lower part of Figure~\ref{erf} presents histograms of pixel-wise ERF intensities.
+The horizontal axis denotes gradient-based response intensity, while the vertical axis represents probability density.
+Compared with other methods, Shuffle Mamba exhibits a left-shifted distribution with a smaller mean value, corresponding to darker regions in the visualization and stronger activation responses.
+These results indicate that our randomized scanning promotes stronger global correlations and more uniform dependency modeling across spatial locations, effectively mitigating local bias and achieving theoretically unbiased global modeling.
+For the sequentially input image patches, we first apply position encoding and then randomly shuffle the patches before processing them through the Mamba block for long-range dependency modeling.
+This random shuffle operation removes the deterministic correlation between local and global 2D dependencies in expectation, enabling the model to access an unbiased prior and achieve consistent global perception.
+Recognizing that spatial shuffling may disrupt semantic consistency, a corresponding inverse transformation is applied to restore the original order of input patches after Mamba processing.
+This information-preserving shuffle–inverse pair serves as the foundation for the three key modules of our framework: the Random Mamba Block, Random Channel Interactive Mamba Block, and Random Modal Interactive Mamba Block.
+Furthermore, inspired by Dropout, we employ Monte Carlo averaging during inference to approximate the expected output, ensuring that the final prediction aligns closely with the theoretical expectation.